reefkha2/domestic-violence-response-coach/README.md

 The template has been configured with appropriate deletion policies to ensure all resources are properly cleaned up when the stack is deleted.

-## License

-This solution is provided under the MIT License and can be freely modified and distributed according to your organization's requirements.